Safe Infant Feeding and Maternal Mental Health

 Welcome to our infant feeding Educational resources page!

-Here you’ll find a variety of materials intended to support you in best feeding your newborn, and some materials to help your clinicians best support you in doing so.
-Please check back from time to time as we’re working to expand this section to include comprehensive feeding information for all types of feeding plans – breastfeeding, and formula feeding, pumping, bottle, tube, syringe, and cup feeding too.
+Here, you’ll find a variety of materials intended to support you in best feeding your newborn and some materials to help your clinicians best support you in doing so.
+Please check back from time to time as we’re working to expand this section to include comprehensive feeding information for all types of feeding plans – breastfeeding, formula feeding, pumping, bottle, tube, syringe, and cup feeding too.

-We’re proud to say that the Fed Is Best Foundation is dedicated to supporting and empowering parents to make safe feeding choices for their babies, while protecting their mental health.
-Click below for more information, and please check back from time to time as we’ll be adding information regularly.
+Click below for more information, and please check back from time to time, as we’ll be adding information regularly.

 Daily Milk Calculator for Infants – How Much Breast Milk and/or Formula Does My Baby Need?